Grien25/DAITK/src/ide/frontend/FE-README.md

 # Frontend

 UI code for the prototype IDE.
-Currently a small Tkinter app (`gui.py`) provides buttons to run Stage 1 using `decomp-toolkit`.
+The Tkinter app (`gui.py`) now handles the first steps of setting up the project:

+1. Select a Wii ISO and extract it with `wwt` into `tools/dtk-template/orig/GAMEID`.
+2. Rename the placeholder `GAMEID` once the extraction succeeds.
+3. Optionally run `stage1.py` to split the `main.dol` using `decomp-toolkit`.

 Run it with: